jggomez/BigQuery-RAG/README.md

-## README: Retrieval Augmented Generation (RAG) with Gemini and BigQuery/Vertex AI
+## Retrieval Augmented Generation (RAG) with Gemini and BigQuery/Vertex AI

 This repository demonstrates how to build a RAG system using Gemini and two different vector stores: